Calcium Ion Channel Library

-Calcium ion channels are responsible for surprisingly large variety of physiological functions.
-Intracellular calcium ions serve as a second messenger of electrical signaling, initiating many different cellular events.
-Although design of calcium channel blockers is challenging due to heterogeneity of these biological targets and hence need for design of selective antagonists for different channel subtypes, they offer great opportunities since their validation is provided by numerous marketed drugs.
+Calcium ion channels are responsible for an unusually large variety of physiological functions.
+Calcium ions entering the cell through voltage-gated channels serve as the second messenger of electrical signaling, initiating many different cellular events.
+As a target class calcium channels offer both challenges first of in designing selective antagonists of the channel subtypes and great opportunities following proof-of-concept provided by the marketed drugs.

-We have undertaken in-depth analysis of known calcium channel blockers and carefully selected most promising drug-like structures from our screening collection exceeding 2 634 231 small-molecular-weight compounds.
+We have undertaken in-depth analysis of known calcium channel blockers and carefully selected 10 560 most promising drug-like structures from our screening collection exceeding 4.2M+ small molecular weight compounds.

-- Pharmacophore modelling was carried out for several relevant calcium channel blockers resulting in about 1 700 compound set.
+Pharmacophore modeling was carried out for several relevant calcium channel blockers resulting in about 1 700 compound set.

-- Scaffold hopping was used.
-In particular, it is known that many known calcium channel blockers contain piperazine or 4-aminopiperidine moiety.
-Recently, several successful examples of bioisosteric replacements of these motifs by other diamine cores have been reported.
-We have extended this approach to a rich variety of unique analogues of piperazine and 4-aminopiperidine available exclusively from Enamine, as well as other cores, e.g. imidazopyridazines, which resulted in a set of completely novel compounds.
+Scaffold hopping Structures of numerous known calcium channel blockers contain piperazine or 4-aminopiperidine.
+Recently several successful examples of bioisosteric replacement of these motifs by other diamine cores have been reported.
+We have extended this approach to a rich variety of compounds built on unique analogues of piperazine and 4-aminopiperidine available exclusively from Enamine and continued with other cores, e.g. imidazopiredazines, providing novel sets of compounds.